 “Squall please!”
 Rinoa lurched at him and groped for his hand, making him back away in revolt.

 “You always rescued me before!
 I need that now!
-I just don't know what to do anymore, I've made so many mistakes.
-I had a purpose, I had a goal, and now that everything is over I'm just useless!”
+I just don't know what to do anymore, I had a purpose, I had a goal, and now that everything is over I'm just useless!
+I get that I made mistakes but I want to try again.”

 Quistis turned away, unwilling to see anymore.
-Rinoa had always been so concentrated on her looks, and to see her so dishevelled was making the blonde uncomfortable.
+Rinoa had always been so concentrated on her looks, and to see her so disheveled was making the blonde uncomfortable.
 Squeezing further into the booth she tucked herself close to Seifer and was relieved when his arm wrapped around her.
+Rinoa with a purpose was an entirely different creature to Rinoa post-fame and ambition.
+It made Quistis reflect that both of them strove for a goal, and having a goal oriented their energy, but the loss of momentum had really hit Rin hard.
+They had been close, once, but after the Ultemecia affair their relationship had changed.
+Rinoa made Squall the centre of her universe and everyone else faded into the background.

 On the other side of the table Irvine was stroking Selphie’s hair as she watched in horrified fascination at Squall and Rinoa.
 They had been the ‘perfect couple’ in so many eyes.
 Jealousy seeped into Selphie but she forced it down, she couldn’t act that way.
 Squall had been opening up to her, volunteering to stand next to her, now he was her knight.
 Selphie looked down and bit her lip.
 Sometimes she just wanted someone too.
 She knew that wasn't wrong, but she couldn't let it influence her into negativity.